Xamerzaev/Xamerzaev/README.md

 ### :man_technologist: About me:

 • In recent years, I have been trained and also helped in the development of projects of a uranium mining company.

 I was engaged in freelancing, created interesting projects for my profile.

-• I prefer to work primarily in the field of web application development.
-In a team of like-minded people with full immersion in the process.

-• I have completed training courses at the international IT company Expovision.

-• I am interested in working in the field of machine learning, as well as information security, in a company with the possibility of self-realization, self-improvement, career growth, with a decent salary.
+• I am interested in a company with the possibility of self-realization, self-improvement, career growth, with a decent salary.

+• I also worked for one of the largest companies in the republic, developed an API for integrating products with «Мой Склад»

 ### :hammer_and_wrench: Programming languages and tools :
 <div>